demisto/content/Packs/Core/Playbooks/playbook-Suspicious_LDAP_search_query_README.md

 This playbook is designed to handle the following alerts:
-- Possible LDAP enumeration by unsigned process (medium severity)
+- Possible LDAP enumeration by unsigned process.
-- Suspicious LDAP search query executed (High severity)
+- Suspicious LDAP search query executed.

 The playbook executes the following stages: